soohyuckcho96/soohyuckcho96/README.md

 - 👋 Hi, I’m @soohyuckcho96
-- 👀 I’m interested in AI/ML, and its diverse algorithms.
+- 👀 I’m interested in AI/ML, algorithms, and visualizations.
 - 🌱 I’m currently learning computational algorithms and their usages.
 - 💞️ I’m looking to collaborate on backend and model training.
 - 📫 Reach me via hihimike96@gmail.com